ccweerasinghe1994/weback-up-and-running/docs/chapter_1/chapter_1.md

 Let's break this down step by step so that you can follow along:

-1. Install the npm package manager, which you will use with Wepback 5.
+1. Install the `npm package manager`, which you will use with Wepback 5.
 2. Open the CLI (in this tutorial, we will be using Command Prompt) and type the
    following: